Health Information Technology

 Our HIT graduates are in demand for positions including Inpatient and/or Outpatient Coder, Health Data Analyst, Abstractor, Medical Records Manager, Health Information Management (HIM) Supervisor, and HIM Manager.

-* At our State College and Altoona campuses, this program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-Upon successful completion of the HIT program, State College and Altoona graduates are eligible to apply to take the Registered Health Information Technology (RHIT) examination.
+* This program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+Upon successful completion of the HIT program, graduates are eligible to apply to take the Registered Health Information Technology (RHIT) examination.

 "The Health Information Technology program (HIT) prepares graduates for a career in many different settings in the healthcare field.
 They are exposed to current applications and processes being used in the profession.
 Graduates receive extensive hands-on training in pertinent areas such as ICD-10-CM and ICD-10-PCS, CPT-4, electronic health records, encoders, etc. The small class size along with faculty who remain current in their field of expertise allow us to provide the latest information in the class setting.
 The students are eligible to sit for the national RHIT (Registered Health Information Technician) certification exam as well as several coding certification exams."

 HIT Graduates Can Earn a Bachelor’s Degree in Only Two Years with St. Francis University!

 South Hills students graduating with the Associate in Specialized Technology Degree in Health Information Technology are eligible for a bachelor degree completion program in Healthcare Management or Health Studies through St. Francis University Office of Adult Degree & Continuing Studies.